opener-project/VU-lexicon-propagation_kernel/README.md

 * Optional:
   *  --log=FILE Filename where store the log (default no log)
-  *  --out-lemmas To force the output at lemma level instead of synset (default is synsets)
   *  --max-depth=INT Maximum depth in number of relations to expand each synset (default 5)

 Example: